Furnace Repair In Abilene, TX

 - Ensure the button is switched to “heat” rather than “off” or “cool.”

 - Make sure the program is set to the correct day and time and is programmed to “run.”
 If you’re having a hard time turning off the program, set the temperature by using the up/down arrows and holding the “hold” button.
-This will cause the heater to turn on if thermostat scheduling is an issue.
+This will cause the furnace to turn on if thermostat is causing an issue.

 - Increase the temperature setting to 5 degrees above the room temperature.